 A big analysis of 31 studies showed that potassium supplements greatly reduce blood pressure, especially when combined with diets that are high in sodium (22).
 One of the ways potassium helps lower blood pressure is by preventing excessive water retention.
 Another study has shown that when potassium is restricted, it leads to increased retention of fluid and blood pressure in healthy individuals with normal blood pressure (23).

 Selenium is a mineral that has been found to be available in the soil and some types of food.
 Selenium is widely known as a trace mineral, which means only a small amount of it is needed by your body.
 However, it is important to have enough selenium in your diet.

 A lot of research has been done on the health benefit of selenium and it was revealed that selenium performs a great role in protecting bone health, reducing thyroid antibodies in individuals with autoimmune thyroid disease and reducing the risk of cancer (27).
 3.5 ounces of salmon offers 59 to 67% of the IDR of selenium (2).

-Eating salmon in combination with other seafood that are rich in selenium have been shown to improve blood selenium levels in people whose diets are low in selenium (29).
-There is a significant increase in the level of selenium in individuals who consumed two servings of salmon per week than those who consumed fish oil capsules that contains less selenium as shown by a study (29).
+Eating salmon in combination with other seafood that is rich in selenium have been shown to improve blood selenium levels in people whose diets are low in selenium (29).
+There is a significant increase in the level of selenium in individuals who consumed two servings of salmon per week than those who consumed fish oil capsules that contain less selenium as shown by a study (29).

 Read the rest of our Superfood Series on avocado, blueberries and Kale.